godaddy/breakdancer/README.md

 - The module is written in ES6, so make sure that you environment supports this or use a transpiler like [Babel](http://babeljs.io/) to compile the code.

+## Support

+Breakdance is tested and works on both `web` and `react-native` platforms.
+Note that we don't specify `react-native` as a peer dependency in order to avoid dependency issues on pure `web` projects, so make sure you have `react-native` as a dependency.

 ## API

 The `Breakdancer` constructor is exported as default interface of this module